marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 > “The manager’s function is not to make people work, but to make it possible
 > for people to work.”

-Being promoted to manager performing well as a developer is a regular occurrence in many companies.
+Being promoted to manager after performing well as a developer is a regular occurrence in many companies.
 Another regular occurrence is for a former developer to not be good at managing their peers.